Thomas Hovenden’s The Last Moments of John Brown (c. 1884) will be useful in the study of:

 Abolition and action

 The abolitionist John Brown led a raid on the federal armory at Harpers Ferry (in what is now West Virginia) in 1859.
 This was the last of several actions in which he used violence as a means to try to end slavery (which was itself filled with violence).
-He intended to redistribute the weapons to slaves and incite a rebellion that would lead to the end of slavery.
+He intended to redistribute the weapons stored in the armory to slaves and incite a rebellion that would lead to the end of slavery.
 Within two months of the raid and his arrest, Brown was tried, sentenced, and executed.
 The violent actions of John Brown to end slavery were controversial at the time.
 The debate surrounding the morality of the raid polarized American politics.
 It forced people to choose sides, and hardened opinions about slavery.
 It is believed to have contributed directly to the secession of southern states in 1860-61, but even some abolitionists were concerned by Brown’s violent methods.

 Remembering John Brown